synopsys-sig/srm-k8s/docs/DeploymentGuide.md

         tcp: [22, 53, 80, 389, 443, 636, 7990, 7999, 3128]
 ```

+>Note: Your egress extraPorts list may differ depending on installed features, so append 3128 as appropriate.

 ### Private Property Values

 The steps in this section show you how to configure private property values by specifying the proxy.username and proxy.password values.